== 1993 - THUG LIFE DEMO ==

 February - March ?

-Not long after this demo tape, 2Pac took off all interludes and promo filler, tried to fill his new album with planned new songs "Do U Love The Thug Life ?" and "Death Around Each Corner", probably not recorded yet.
+Not long after the demo tape, 2Pac took off interludes and the two old songs. tried to fill his album with planned new songs "Do U Love The Thug Life ?" and "Death Around Each Corner".
+The wrong titles seem to indicate they are not recorded yet.
+But was it before or after Big Kato's death ?
+Probably just before otherwise the title (too positive) or anything else could indicate that.

 DETAILED TRACKLIST